ganesh-git2014/splunk-checker/README.md

 We define 3 different kind of severity, from most severe to least severe: `severe`, `elevated`, `low`.
 The `low` is defined as nearly normal here, so if a check item comes with no warning messages is also expressed as `low`.
 Besides, we define a severity as `unknown` for those skipped check items.

 ### Prerequisites for upgrading cluster
+**What should you do**: Change the `pythonPath` item in `cluster_upgrade.conf` file to the specific path.

-Because splunk do not support install python package to its own python interpreter, we use a subprocess to enable another outside python interpreter.
+**Reason**: Because splunk do not support install python package to its own python interpreter, we use a subprocess to enable another outside python interpreter.
 So you need to specify the python interpreter and make sure that interpreter has `helmut` installed.
 (Maybe just copy the `helmut` package to the splunk python path also works!
 Not try yet.)

-As the version, we suggest at least `python 2.7.9` and `helmut 1.2.1`.
+**About version**: We suggest at least `python 2.7.9` and `helmut 1.2.1`.
 (In earlier `helmut`, splunk installing on Windows did not use *msi* package.)

 ## Dev Guide